ansys/pyscadeone/doc/source/api/language/declarations/type.rst

 .. autoclass:: PredefinedType

-Sized Types
+Sized types
 ~~~~~~~~~~~

 Definition of types like ``T = signed<<42>>`` or ``T = unsigned<<42>>``.

 .. autoclass:: SizedTypeExpression

-Reference to Other Types and Generic Types
+Reference to other types and generic types
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. autoclass:: TypeReferenceExpression

 .. autoclass:: VariableTypeExpression